 What it pays: $10-15 per test.
 Each test takes about 10-20 minutes.

 If you're like most parents, you've probably got loads of baby gear piling up somewhere in your home.
-And while you could sell it all on Craigslist or Facebook Marketplace, why settle for a one-time payment when you can rack up some dough by lending it out again and again?
+While you could sell it all on Craigslist or Facebook Marketplace, why settle for a one-time payment when you can rack up some dough by lending it out again and again?

 Enter GoBaby, a peer-to-peer site that has been called "the Airbnb for baby equipment."
 You simply log on and list your new or gently-used baby stuff (cribs, strollers, baby tubs, high chairs, rockers, bouncers, etc.), and wannabe renters contact you when they need gear on-the-go.